Local and Organic Foods

 Dining Services has eliminated Styrofoam from all dining centers, switching to compostable to-go containers.
 This move eliminates 353,600 Styrofoam containers from the landfill per year.
-Access to compostable collection sites can be found in Ram’s Horn Express and Durrell Express.
+Access to compostable collection sites can be found in all Dining Centers.
 Students also have the choice to select reusable to-go containers that can be used and returned for washing to further eliminate waste.
 To reduce disposable cup waste, all students with a meal plan are given a reusable water bottle at the beginning of the year that can be used in the dining centers.

 Recycled Cooking Oil

 Used cooking oil from all of the dining centers is collected and recycled to make biodiesel.
 Dining Services partners with a local company that collected 27,385 pounds of cooking oil in 2016.

 Dining Services actively engages students in sustainability initiatives through special events in the dining centers, student employment opportunities, and student leadership groups like DIG (Dining Insight Group) and Eco Leaders.

 Each semester Housing & Dining Services hires a graduate sustainability intern, sustainability intern, compost intern, and horticultural intern.
 These internships provide undergraduate students with a hands-on experiential learning opportunity and valuable professional skill development.

 Each dining center has a staff representative who serves on the Green Guard, a staff peer education group aimed at reducing the overall footprint of Dining Services.
 The Green Guard has been on site visits to Waste Management’s central receiving center in Denver and on campus green sites such as the solar plant, biomass boiler, and composter to help them be more educated leaders for dining services.